-The film takes place at the Brookfield School where the 83-year-old Mr. Chipping, nicknamed "Chips" by his wife Katherine (Greer Garson in her first major film role), has not missed a first day assembly in 58 years (even though he has been retired for the past 15 years).
+Goodbye, Mr. Chips takes place at the Brookfield School where the 83-year-old Mr. Chipping (played by Robert Donat, the winner for Best Actor), nicknamed "Chips" by his wife Katherine (Greer Garson in her first major film role), has not missed a first day assembly in 58 years (even though he has been retired for the past 15 years).
 The start of a new school year has always been exciting for Mr. Chips, and despite being sick, he makes his way to the assembly hall only to find the doors already locked.
 After he meets the new history master and prepares some tea and cakes in case any of the boys should stop by his home, he falls asleep in a chair by the fireplace.

 Presumably, what follows would be the dream that he has.
 It covers much of his career at the school starting with his first day in 1870 when a clean-shaven Mr. Chippings arrives with no previous teaching experience.
 His first time in the classroom is disastrous as he lets the boys get out of hand with their disruptive questions and continual interruptions.
 They physically attack him just as the headmaster arrives, prompting a stern warning to Mr. Chips to enforce discipline if he plans to maintain control of his classroom.
 He does so in a rather harsh fashion, punishing the entire class by making them miss a crucial soccer match.
 For years afterward, he remains relatively isolated from the friendly banter that often accompanies teacher-student relations at the school.

 After they marry, he and Katherine move into one of the houses at the school, and she slowly begins working on making him more popular among the boys.
 She begins inviting them to have tea and cakes on Sunday afternoon, and she's also the one who suggests that he try telling a few jokes as a part of his lessons.
 It works, and he begins to believe in himself as both a good teacher and a potential headmaster.
 Sadly, Katherine dies in childbirth, as does the baby she's carrying.
-Mr. Chips goes to his class that night--ironically, it's April Fool's Day--but he cannot carry on with his lesson.
+Mr. Chips goes to his class that night—ironically, it's April Fool's Day—but he cannot carry on with his lesson.
 After one of the boys arrives late and begins to spread the word about the death of Mrs. Chips, you see just how much they care about Mr. Chips, how much loved he and his wife are.
-It's a tender scene, to be sure, and one of the few that made me almost tear up.
+The closeups of the tearful faces of the boys make for a tender scene, to be sure, and one of the few that made me almost tear up.
+That probably has more to do with Garson’s portion of the movie being over, though, rather than any natural sympathy that Donat has earned in his performance.

 Throughout the film, there are various montages to mark the passage of time.
+There’s nothing like a good montage in an older movie, is there?
 For the most part, it's always the roll call of students entering the school.
 They are always in alphabetical order, an astounding feat, and they call out their names as they pass by Mr. Chips or whichever person has the clipboard.
 We see them in various uniforms for athletics or academics as they pass, so we get a sense of the styles of clothing common to the period.
-We also get brief moments where the boys talk about current events so that we know the specific year in which some of the actions take place.
+We also get brief moments where the boys talk about current events so that we know the specific year or era in which some of the actions take place.
 It's during these scenes that we also get to see one of the running gags of the film: "There's always a Colley here."
 Indeed, there is always a Colley.
 Mr. Chips teaches four generations of them himself, and all of them are played by Terry Kilburn.
 It makes for some cute moments, but nothing laugh-out-loud funny.

 The final portion of Mr. Chips' dream (or flashback, if you prefer) involves the war years.
 Despite having retired already, Chips is asked to serve as headmaster when all of the younger men enlist to serve in World War I. Several of the boys sign up as soon as they are old enough, and it's a sobering moment when Chips has to read out the names of the war dead, and we recognize several of the former students as being on the list.
 Among the first he has to read is that of Peter Colley, whose wife and child Mr. Chips has been visiting at Colley's request.
 The movie doesn't make a great deal of the depths of the loss to England of that generation of young men, but then that would take the focus off Mr. Chips and he is the center of attention for the film.
 It's really more about how the war and the deaths of all those boys he taught affect him rather than how it might have had an impact on the school or the other boys.

-By the way, I don't want to give the impression that Donat is necessarily bad in the title role.
+Donat isn’t necessarily bad in the title role.
 He does get to age several decades throughout the film, and I suppose he is having the most fun in the part when he's allowed to play an old man.
-He seems to get some of the best lines in those scenes.
+He seems to get some of the best lines in those scenes, and he’s adapted his body movements to mimic an older man.
 I suspect it's that range of ages that won him the Oscar, and the make-up is pretty convincing.
 However, I still maintain that it's a far too theatrical style of acting that he's doing here.
 Compare him to, say, Garson in the same film.
 She is much more realistic and believable.
-When her character dies, the heart of the film is gone too, and Donat is allowed to overact without a strong naturalistic performer to balance him.
+When her character dies (far too quickly for my taste), the heart of the film is gone too, and Donat is allowed to overact without a strong naturalistic performer to balance him.

 No comments: